ChenAo-Phys/hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a PhD candidate studying physics at the University of Augsburg.
-I like to use analytic and computational methods to tackle problems in physics and everyday life.

-My research focuses on solving quantum systems using neural network quantum states (NQS).
+I am a postdoc at Caltech.
+My research focuses on solving quantum many-body problems using neural quantum states.
+I believe the emergent expressive power in neural networks can capture the essential degrees of freedom in a wide range of quantum systems.